pydoit/doit/doc/uptodate.rst

 object's class has a method named ``configure_task`` it will be called during the task creation.

-``doit`` modifies objects passed to ``uptodate`` in two ways.
+this needs access to blabla so subclass from UptodateCaclulator.... xxx ``doit`` modifies objects passed to ``uptodate`` in two ways.
 By adding an attribute named ``_tasks_dict`` containg a dictionary with all task objects where the ``key`` is the task name (this is used to get all